-Projects at SLU Risk assessment of plant pests
+Larger projects that SLU Risk assessment of plant pests works with.

 Trade and production of plants and plant products in Sweden - A knowledge base for pest risk analysis

-The work to collect and synthesize the information necessary to rank all the relevant plant pests will be performed as follows:
+The work to collect and synthesize the information necessary to rank all the relevant plant pests was performed as follows:

-- Insects and mites as pest on trees: Petter Axelsson, Umeå.
+- Insects and mites as pest on trees: Petter Axelsson, SLU Umeå.

-- Insects and mites as pest within agriculture and horticulture: Pernilla Borgström, Ultuna.
+- Insects and mites as pest within agriculture and horticulture: Pernilla Borgström, SLU Ultuna.

-- Fungi, bacteria and viruses: Ramesh Vetukuri, Alnarp.
+- Fungi, bacteria and viruses: Ramesh Vetukuri, SLU Alnarp.